cedmayer/cedmayer.github.io/documentation/docu-usr.md

 {:.no_toc}
 This user documentation shows the functionalities of OpenIndy and the way it works.
 To show this, we have one special measurement task and will describe all steps to solve it.
-It is described in detail in the [measurement](/documentation/docu-usr/measurement.html) section
+It is described in detail in the [measurement](/documentation/docu-usr/measurement.html) section.
 <br><br>
 The guide is structured in the following sections: